davezaxh/URLRequests/README.md

 Options:
-  -h, --help             show this help message and exit -l LINK, --link=LINK  [Reuqired] Used to specify a link for sending requests -t TIME, --time=TIME  [Optional] Used to specify the time interval between
+  -h, --help             show this help message and exit -l LINK, --link=LINK  [Required] Used to specify a link for sending requests -t TIME, --time=TIME  [Optional] Used to specify the time interval between
                         each request
 If time is not specified, a random time interval